Top reconciliation terms & definitions: beginners’ guide

 In a world of infinitely deepening specialization, terminology develops in pace with evolution of technologies and inevitably requires special attention.
 One needs to familiarize himself with the modern industry slang first, in order to get a meaningful insight into the professional field about to be examined.
-The finance & accounting business is no exception.
+The finance & accounting business, where account reconciliation belongs, is no exception.
 New vocabulary is introduced continually to reflect process innovations that come to life.
 Professionals certainly need to keep up to speed with the most recent developments, but the first step is catching up on the terminology.

 Here are the most frequently used phrases in the blooming reconciliation software space.
 You will notice it’s common to come across familiar words in unusual combinations.
 Often terminology is tied to the software platform employed by a respective company and varies from system to system, although the processes referred to are essentially identical for all companies.
 At ReconArt we know that words convey ideas, and ideas spark innovations, so let’s develop a baseline for key terminology and basic understanding:

-5. Breaks – Breaks are exceptions or outstanding items resulting from comparison between broker data and internal accounting data.
-Breaks are encountered in position reconciliation, too, where the comparable balances originate from more than two independent sources.
+Breaks are exceptions or outstanding items resulting from comparison between broker data and internal accounting data.
+Such discrepancies are encountered in position reconciliation, too, where the comparable balances originate from more than two independent sources.

-10. ETL functionalities in reconciliation – ETL stands for Extract, Transform & Load and involves on-boarding source data.
+ETL stands for Extract, Transform & Load and involves on-boarding source data.
 In the ETL process data can be extracted from numerous databases and applications, transformed into the appropriate form and then loaded/sent it to another system to support a business process.
-ETL functionality is widely applicable in reconciliation systems and is part of ReconArt’s™ DNA.
+The functionality is widely applicable in reconciliation systems and is part of ReconArt’s™ DNA.
 Of particular benefit, recurring processes can be automated.
 Tasks can be scheduled in the right sequence via an intuitive scheduler.
 This process can be configured to create journal entries that can be transferred automatically to the General Ledger following approval flow.
 ETL also plays an integral role in analytics.

 Certainly, the terminology list above is by no means exhaustive.
 In upcoming publications we will continue discussion on the subject, revealing other aspects of reconciliation and the groundbreaking process improvements introduced by ReconArt™.
 Stay tuned for: